-The red grape variety comes from France; the name means "early maturity" according to the local dialect.
+The red grape comes from France; the name means "early maturity" in local dialect.
 Synonyms are Early Burgundy, Early Burgundy ( Australia.
 California ); Beaujolais, Black Cluster, Gamay Beaujolais, Gamay de Beaujolais, Gamay du Rhône, Gamay Saint-Laurent, Loubéjac, Malbec Argenté, Noir Hatif, Plant Abouriou, Précoce Naugé, Précoce Noir, Pressac de Bourgogne ( France ).
-Despite seemingly indicative synonyms or morphological She may not share similarities with the varieties Cot (Malbec, Pressac), Gamay or Noir Hatif de Marseille be confused.
-Made in 2009 DNA analysis arose Parent-offspring relationship to Magdeleine Noire des Charentes (also parent of Merlot and cot).
-The variety Abouriou was crossbred partner of the new breeds Ederena.
+Despite apparently indicative synonyms or morphological It must not be similar to the varieties Cot (Malbec, Pressac), Gamay or Noir Hatif de Marseille be confused.
+By done in 2009 DNA analysis there was one Parent-offspring relationship to Magdeleine Noire des Charentes (also parent of Merlot and Cot).
+The Abouriou variety was a crossing partner of the new varieties Ederena.
 Egiodola.
 Hron.
 Nitranka.
 Rimava and váh,

-The early-ripening, high-yielding vine is generally resistant to fungal diseases, It produces deep dark red wines with fruity berry flavor.
-The variety was until the mid-19th century, especially in the department of Lot-et-Garonne in Southwest France widespread.
-The nearly extinct vine was reactivated by a breeder named Numa Naugé, so one of the synonyms is named after him.
-She is in the fields Côtes du Marmandais and Vins d'Estaing, as well as in several Vins de pays authorized.
-In 2010, 329 hectares of vineyards in France were declining (from 419 in 2000).
-Stocks are also available in Australia and California (She was often confused with the Beaujolais grape Gamay).
+The early ripening, productive vine is generally resistant to fungal diseases, It produces deep dark red wines with a fruity berry aroma.
+The variety was particularly popular in the Lot-et-Garonne department until the mid-19th century Southwest France widespread.
+The almost extinct vine was reactivated by a breeder named Numa Naugé, so one of the synonyms is named after him.
+It is in the fields Cotes du Marmandais and Vins d'Estaing, as well as in several Vins de pays authorized.
+In 2010, 329 hectares of vineyards were recorded in France with a downward trend (in 2000 there were 419).
+There are also stocks in Australia and California (there it was often confused with the Beaujolais grape Gamay).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012